Last updated on January 25th, 2023 at 04:05 pm

 The doctor is doing his/her own hygiene.

 I think these points above should help you grow your hygiene department.
-And if you want to learn the full blueprint for a profitable hygiene department, give us a call or attend our free Profitable Hygiene Seminar.
+And if you want to learn the full blueprint for a profitable hygiene department, schedule a free consultation here.